alv2017/StoreManagementAPI/README.md

-Click on the entry link or enter it to the browser window (if you are running the project on localhost: https://127.0.0.1:8000/), and you will find yourself at the Product Management API documentation page.
-Here you will find all the information needed to use the API.
+Click on the entry link or enter it to the browser window (if you are running the project on localhost: https://127.0.0.1:8000/), and you will find yourself at the Store Mangement API entry page.
+The entry page was created using DjangoREST browsable API, I tried to make it intuitive to navigate and explore the API.

+# OpenAPI Schema

+If you run the project from the local machine using the default options, then browsable API can be found at: [https://127.0.0.1:8000/schema/](https://127.0.0.1:8000/schema/)

 ### Login Credentials